The World Trade Organisation (WTO) and EU agriculture

 - monitoring Members' trade policies.

-The EU, as the world's largest trading block, is a key player in the WTO, where the European Commission negotiates on behalf of the 27 countries of the European Union as a single entity.
+The European Union (EU), as the world's largest trading block, is a key player in the WTO, where the European Commission negotiates on behalf of the 28 countries of the EU as a single entity.
 The EU actively supports the work of the WTO on multilateral rule-making and trade liberalisation, seeking to:

 - maintain open markets and ensure new markets for European companies;